 - how many executors you want

 There may be several candidates in this category.
 It is most unlikely that they will think in similar ways or have similar ideas about how to deal with your assets.
-As an executor, one person may want to sell your house quickly because, as a beneficiary as well, he wants his share of the money fast.
-Another person may want to sell quickly because he is nervous that there will be no other bidder.
+As an executor, one person may want to sell your house quickly because, as a beneficiary as well, they want their share of the money fast.
+Another person may want to sell quickly because they is nervous that there will be no other bidder.
 A third may be insistent on obtaining the best possible price, no matter how long it takes.

 If you do choose family, consider an absolute limit of three; preferably make it two.